 - Decide whether to substitute.
 This step is the most difficult.
 Remember that a change in one step of a process can affect many others.
 Consult with the workers who will be handling the product directly for their input.
 It is a good practice to introduce the substitute on a trial or small quantity basis at first.

 - Introducing the substitute.
 Plan the change in material or process carefully.
 Remember to train and educate the workers involved.

 - Assessing the change.
 Check to see if the substitution has produced the intended results.
 You may find monitoring the health of the workers, monitoring the level of contaminants in the air, or fulfilling legal requirements useful parameters to measure.

-* Adapted from: 7 Steps to Successful Substitution of Hazardous Substances, HS(G) 110, Health and Safety Executive, United Kingdom, 1994.
+* Adapted from: Substance Substitution (no date) by the Health and Safety Executive, United Kingdom.

 Use caution when choosing a risk assessment process for the evaluation of chemical alternatives as it is a highly technical process and involves professional judgement of what is a ‘safe’ level of risk.
 The following resources* are methods for substitutions and tools that can be used to help screen substitutes:

 - CANADA Examining opportunities to support the transition to safer chemicals in Canada (See Annex 1: Methodology and the tables in Annex 3: Landscape of alternatives assessment tools and methods

 - Ontario Toxics Reduction Program - Reference Tool for Assessing Safer Chemical Alternatives

 - Transitioning to Safer Chemicals - Basics of Informed Substitution & Alternatives Assessment - Occupational Safety and Health Administration (osha.gov)